-Google released Android 8.0 Oreo, the latest version of the smartphone mobile operating system, in August 2017.
-A few devices have received the update, but many haven’t.
+Android Pie may be here, but manufacturers are still scrambling to try and get their phones updated to Android 8.0 Oreo.
 As a general rule, if your phone was made in the last two years, there is a good chance you’re in luck — though every manufacturer is different and it depends on which device you own.
 Before Android 8.0 Oreo broke cover, 7.1.2 Nougat was the latest version of the platform, and it’s still unavailable to a vast majority of phones.
 That didn’t stop us from posing the question of if and when devices will receive 8.0 Oreo to all of Android’s major manufacturers.
 Here is what each had to say.

 We reached out to TCL, the company that owns Alcatel, regarding its update road map.
-The company had nothing to share, though we’ll update this article as soon as we receive an answer.
+The company had nothing to share, though we will update this article as soon as we receive an answer.

 - ZenFone 4